w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 ## Extrinsics (a.k.a.
 Types of Transactions)

 Now that we introduced where the term _extrisic_ comes from, we can explain what extrinsics really are.
-In Substrate, a _"thing that could exist in the transaction pool"_ — more commonly known as "a transaction" in the non-Substrate world — can be one of 3 distinct types, all of which fall under a broader category called "extrinsics".
-Extrinsics is just a general term to mean "any information that originates from outside a runtime".
-These are:
+Extrinsics can be one of 3 distinct types:

 - **Signed transactions:** these must contain the signature of the account sending the inbound request to the runtime.
 With signed transactions, the account used to submit the request typically